clhenrick/portfolio/pages/cv.md

 *February, 2012 - May, 2013*
 Berkeley, CA

 Assisted [Avalon](http://avalontravelbooks.com/)'s in-house Cartography Studio with creating new maps and updating existing maps for printed and ebook travel guide series including titles such as [Moon Handbooks](http://moon.com/), [Rick Steve's](https://www.ricksteves.com/), and [Let's Go](http://www.letsgo.com/).

-- Duties included mining GIS data, processing data in QGIS, and cartographically rendering data in Adobe Illustrator with MAPublisher.
+-  Sourced, analyzed, & geoprocessed open geospatial data to create professional quality cartographic products.
+- Edited and created up to 60 maps per book that conformed to Avalon’s brand, cartographic style, and layout standards.
+- Converted legacy Macromedia Freehand files to a modern Adobe Illustrator file format standard.
-- Designed and implemented a workflow for incorporating GIS data into map production through the use of MAPublisher, QGIS, and other open-source tools.
+- Designed and implemented a practical workflow for incorporating GIS data into map production through the use of MAPublisher, QGIS, and other open-source tools.
-- Assisted in designing and implementing a database schema to store geocoded Point of Interest data.
+- Created a database schema to store geocoded Point of Interest data.
 - Wrote Javascript to automate tasks in Adobe Illustrator with the Scriptographer plug-in.
 - Designed and structured a spatial data file server.

-Other responsibilites included editing and drawing up to 30 new maps per book that conformed to Avalon’s brand, cartographic style, and layout standards; converting legacy Macromedia Freehand files to an updated Adobe Illustrator CS5 file format standard; and maintaining a detailed organization of up to 80 edited maps per book, depending on geographic scope.

 ### GreenInfo Network